Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 Soul 2.gif - 12/9/22 Ahmad added a gif of the pick-up item (souls).
 Soul 3.gif - 12/9/22 Ahmad added a gif of the pick-up item (souls).
 ScreenshotPickUp.png - 13/9/22 Ahmad added a png showcasing the creation of the pick up animation.
 PickUpAnimation.gif - 13/9/22 Ahmad added a gif showcasing the animation in action.
+Sawblade.gif - 13/9/22 Ahmad added an animated version of the sawblade trap.